 Car Accidents in Macon, GA

 The city of Macon is located in central Georgia and is connected to the rest of the state via a network of highways such as State Route 247.
 The highway’s routing is within portions of Pulaski, Houston, and Bibb counties.
 According to Georgia Department of Transportation crash data, this highway is considered the most dangerous road in Macon.
-Highway 247 has seen fatal pedestrian accidents and car accidents causing complete highway shutdowns.
+Highway 247 has seen car accidents causing complete highway shutdowns.
 Macon’s intersections are also prone to car accidents due to the high volume of vehicles traveling through them every day.

 Some of the most dangerous intersections in Macon, GA include: